DC Council Clears Path for Uber’s Future

 A Big Uber Hug and THANK YOU!

-There is no way we could have gotten to this point without the support and hard work of loyal Uber customers and fans in DC and around the country.
+There is no way we could have gotten to this point without the support and hard work of loyal Uber users and fans in DC and around the country.
 You took to Twitter, Facebook, e-mail, and the phone to make your voices heard about the value and quality of Uber in your lives and in your city and kept the #UberDClove alive.
 You are #UberDemocracy in action, and I thank you for all your efforts on behalf of the company.

 There also is no way we could have gotten this done without the support of key members of the DC Council – elected officials who listen to their constituents with a keen ear while keeping an eye on the future and what innovation can bring the District.
 The leader of this effort was Councilmember Mary Cheh.
 She was tireless in her efforts to craft a pro-innovation, pro-rider piece of legislation.
 We’d also like to thank the effort and support from Jack Evans and Tommy Wells throughout the process.